natasariobgd/TCC-BI-PUC/README.md

 The analysis and forecasting of time series data have increasingly played an important role in the process of defining business strategies.

-This work aims to explore the application of time series forecasting techniques/models in a specific scenario: the retail sector.
+This work aims to explore the application of time series forecasting techniques in a specific scenario: the retail sector.

 Our objective is to apply some forecasting models and assess the results that each one will achieve using a historical dataset of toy store sales over a five-year period.